spatie/laravel-http-logger/README.md

 A default log implementation is added within this package.
 It will only log `POST`, `PUT`, `PATCH`, and `DELETE` requests and it will write to the default Laravel logger.
+Logging is enabled by default but can be toggled on or off via the `HTTP_LOGGER_ENABLED` variable in the `.env` file.

 You're free to implement your own log profile and/or log writer classes, and configure it in `config/http-logger.php`.